base-org/web/apps/base-docs/docs/tools/block-explorers.md

 ## Tenderly Explorer

 With [Tenderly](https://tenderly.co/) developer explorer you can get unparalleled visibility into your smart contract code.
 You can easily view detailed transaction information, spot bugs in your code and optimize gas spend.
-Supporting Base, Base Sepolia, and Base Goerli, Tenderly Explorer helps you track your smart contracts while providing visibility on a granular level.
+Supporting Base mainnet and Base Sepolia testnet, Tenderly Explorer helps you track your smart contracts while providing visibility on a granular level.

 ---